Can easyJet wrongly turn passengers away and reject claims with impunity?

 Can easyJet wrongly turn passengers away from flights and reject claims with impunity?

-Plane Talk: easyJet seems intent on persuading wrongly offloaded passengers to give up and go away
+Plane Talk: The budget airline seems intent on persuading wrongly offloaded passengers to give up and go away

 “Nothing makes up for the upset at being turned away at the boarding gate after looking forward to going away.”